MatYohannes/Comp440Project/README.md

 Pre-requisites include a Python IDE such as PyCharm and MySQL Workbench

 URL to our Phase I demo:
-Source Code can be found under our GitHub Repository : GitHub Repository for Phase 1 of Comp440Project - Group 6
+Source Code can be found under our GitHub Repository : https://github.com/MatYohannes/Comp440Project

 IMPORTANT:
 To run on mySQL, please input our mySQL user and password in file: